ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ## State

+- Both frontend and database contain the latest and complete state.
 - The backend is state-less, all state is in the database or in the token.
 - The frontend has structured state per layer.